 Definitions and Useful Information

 The Income Tax Act requires that registered charities expend a prescribed amount annually on charitable activities or gifts to “qualified donees”.
-This amount is referred to as an annual disbursement quota and is based on the charity’s receipted donations and investment assets.
+This amount is referred to as an annual disbursement quota and is based on the average fair market value of a charity’s investment assets over the previous two years.

 Gifts in Kind